Last updated: June 19, 2026

 That does not remove responsibility or make things instantly easier.
 It does explain why pressure alone rarely fixes the problem.

 A planning problem may need external structure.
-A working memory problem may need visual reminders.
 A transition problem may need more time buffers.
 A task initiation problem may need a smaller visible first step.
+A working memory problem may need a separate support system for holding and using information in real time.

 Before getting into what helps, it helps to look at the specific executive function skills ADHD can affect and how those struggles can show up in everyday life.